AbdyyEee/FLW3-Editor/README.md

 * Adding branches, deleting branches.
 * Adding flowcharts.
 * Creating new files.
+* Using configuration files to document nodes

+## Extensions
+A rough overview on how to write [extensions](https://github.com/AbdyyEee/FLW3-Editor/wiki/Extensions) is on the wiki.

 ## Contributions
 Any contributions are welcome, do so by just downloading this repo.
 This application was built on Python 3.10.0, and the only libraries used are PyQt6.